tomalgomes/playwright-saucedemo-automation/README.md

 Packages: @playwright/test, playwright, allure-playwright.

-Requirements: Node.js 18 or higher, and Java 8 or higher is required to generate allure reports using allure-commanline.
+Requirements: Node.js 18 or higher, and Java 8 or higher is required to generate allure reports using allure-commandline.

 ## Author